Frankfort Bankruptcy Attorney

 Frankfort enjoyed its greatest period of growth after World War II.
 The post-war economy allowed the city to double its population, from roughly 11,500 in 1940 to 21,900 in 1970.
 The city has enjoyed more moderate growth since then, to a 2016 estimate of around 28,000.

 Frankfort is a town that has clearly found its identity and has grown into its potential.
-And as both the city and the economy of Frankfort grow, Bunch & Brock, Attorneys at Law, are proud to serve the community’s legal needs.
+And, as both the city and the economy of Frankfort continue to grow, Bunch & Brock, Attorneys at Law, is proud to serve the community’s legal needs.